 Best Recipes German Cooking and Baking Dr Oetker

-If you are looking for a solid German Recipe Book that has all your favorites from your favorite German Restaurant including a lot of regional specialties, Dr Oetker Best Recipes, is your go-to cookbook.
-Recipes for everything from Asparagus Soup to Kassler to Sauerbraten, and even Roast Goose.
-There are sauces, salads and veggies…. and best of all, the last third of the book is baking and desserts.
+If you are looking for a solid German Recipe Book that includes all your favorites from your favorite German restaurant, as well as many regional specialties, Dr. Oetker Best Recipes is your go-to cookbook.
+There are recipes for everything from Asparagus Soup to Kassler to Sauerbraten, and even Roast Goose.
+There are sauces, salads, and veggies.
+Best of all, the last third of the book is baking and desserts.
 There are enough recipes in this book to keep your stomach happy for a long time.

 Best Recipes: German Cooking And Baking